EvanHahn/evanhahn-dot-com/_posts/2011-08-26-how-to-disable-copy-paste-on-your-website.md

 * Chrome: Compatible with all versions because all versions are built on WebKit, but requires the prefix.

-* Firefox: Compatible with Firefox 1+; [this page](http://www.aptana.com/reference/html/api/CSS.field.-moz-user-select.html) says it's compatible with Netscape 6.0+, which was [apparently built on Firefox 0.6](http://en.wikipedia.org/wiki/Netscape_6).
+* Firefox: Compatible with Firefox 1+, according to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select).

 * Safari: [According to the Safari documentation](http://developer.apple.com/library/safari/#documentation/AppleApplications/Reference/SafariCSSRef/Articles/StandardCSSProperties.html#//apple_ref/css/property/-webkit-user-select), `-webkit-user-select` is compatible with Safari 3+, and it was called `-khtml-user-drag` in Safari 2.